Infrastructure Management database and operating system issues

 To resolve this issue, run the installer again and change the Oracle character set to Unicode (AL32UTF8) in the Database Configuration Assistant, Step 9 of 11: Installation Parameters screen.

-Infrastructure Management automatically reconnects to the Oracle database if the database connection is lost temporarily.
+Infrastructure Management automatically reconnects to the database if the database connection is lost temporarily.
 The database connection may be lost due to many factors, such as network latency and unresponsive database due to high system load.
-This is applicable only to the Oracle database.

 The database reconnection mechanism will not work while the following operations are running: